spucme/spucme/README.md

 __I'm a spucme.
 I am 16 years old, I am a web developer.
 I write in the following languages: Html, css, JS, PHP, Python, etc.__
 I am glad to welcome you here

+> [!LALALA]
+> We're a small team, and to prioritize, we rely on upvotes :+1:.
+We use the Top Issues dashboard for tracking community demand (see [#1935](https://github.com/anuraghazra/github-readme-stats/issues/1935)).
+Do not hesitate to upvote the issues and pull requests you are interested in.
+We will work on the most upvoted first.

 <p align="center">
 <b>biography</b> - <a href="https://spucme.ru">spucme.ru</a>
 <b>telegram</b> - <a href="https://spucme">@Cuanming</a>